LitC03/HoloApp/README.md

 - Put your phase map in the img/out folder.

-- On the left, on the 'Step 2+3' tab, choose your image from the
+- On the left, on the 'Step 2+3' tab, choose your image from the listbox titled 'Or add already-generated phase map', you will see a preview of the phase map and its estimate on the two top figures in the centre of the app.

 - At the bottom of the tab, in '3.
 Apply to SLM', select your desired wavelength and press 'Apply to SLM'.
 You should see your image at the focal plane of your lens!

 ### 3. Want to have one or more circles displayed

-### 4.
+### 4. Want a combination of images together
+Use 'Extra: Add multiple pictures tab'